 Ramayana is a relic of the astronomical age of Aries.
 The age of Aries lasted for 2,160 years.
 During this time the spring equinox took place in the Aries constellation.
 The age of Aries lasted until (roughly) the year 1AD when Sun entered the Pisces, where it still resides.

-Nowadays we have enough evidence that the ancients knew these astronomical cycles.
+There is plenty of evidence that the ancients knew these astronomical cycles.
 The picture below illustrates how the age of Aries influenced some of the ancient cultures.

 Rama – the avatar of the Age of Aries

-It will be soon clear that the main protagonist of Ramayana also represents the spring equinox in Aries – the ram.
+The main protagonist of Ramayana also represents the spring equinox in Aries – the ram.
 The Indo-European relation between the words Rama and “ram” is therefore not a coincidence.

 Rama was probably shaped on an image of an earlier deity, Vedic Agni.
 Agni means “fire” in Sanskrit, a word that relates to Slavic “oganj”.
 Moreover, in Slavic, we also have the word ““, meaning “lamb”.